Types of Perch to catch in North American Waters

 Size

 Walleyes can grow up to 80 centimeters (31 inches) in length and weigh around 9 kg (20 pounds).
-The largest size that has been recorded of the fish was 107 centimeters (42 inches) in length and 13 kilograms (29 pounds) in weight.
+The largest size recorded of the fish was 107 centimeters (42 inches) in length and 13 kilograms (29 pounds) in weight.

 The amount of fish caught depends on the location within their range.
 The populations in the south are typically expanding faster and becoming larger.
 Females generally grow bigger than males.
 Walleyes can live for a long time.